|

 Lit de repos: A day-bed. (see an example)

 Marquetry: A decorative technique in which different woods are inlaid into the body of a piece to create an image, such as of flowers.
-While most of the time the inlay work is done with various woods, mother-of-pearl, ivory, tortoiseshell, or other materials are sometimes also employed. (see seventeen examples)
+While most of the time the inlay work is done with various woods, mother-of-pearl, ivory, tortoiseshell, or other materials are sometimes also employed. (see eight examples)

 Marquise: A broad chair built to accommodate the wide skirts and panniers of the Louis XV pariod. (see an example)